sungpro/mfcc2art/README.md

 - Converts an ASCII file to a `TFRecords` file which follows the standard TensorFlow format containing `tf.train.Example` `protocol buffers` which hold `features` as a field
 - Thus written TFRecords were read and fed into the graph as tensors with the use of `tf.TFRecordReader` and `tf.parse_single_example`

+### flag.py
+- A lightweight global container/accessor for flags and their values

+### mfcc2art.py
+- Contains functions which builds the mfcc2art network

-### xrmb_train.py
+### mfcc2art_train.py
-- Trains a `linear` regression model
+- Trains a three-hidden-layer neural network
+- Uses ReLU activation function in hidden layers as default
 - Writes summaries for tensorboard visualization
 - Supports threading, queues, batch training

-### xrmb_eval.py
+### mfcc2art_eval.py
-- Trains a three hidden layer `non-linear` regression model
+- Loads and evaluates a trained model
-- Uses ReLU activation function in hidden layers as default
-- Writes summaries for tensorboard visualization
-- Supports Threading, queues, batch training